-Anyway, I’m leaving, no ‘great finds’ that I was promised by Homegoods when I had entered, and only a shred of my sanity and dignity, only to get to my car and find that not one but two cars, larger than mine believe it or not, had parked so closely to me that I couldn’t open my doors.
+Anyway, I’m leaving, no ‘great finds’ that I was promised by Homegoods when I had entered, and only a shred of my sanity and dignity.
+I get to my car and find that not one but two cars, larger than mine, had parked so closely to me that I couldn’t open my doors.
 What in the actual f***?
 There’s no way those people were able to exit their vehicle, unless they were Kendall Jenner.

 After a struggle, I was able to wriggle my way into the back seat on the passenger side to let my equally wriggly threenager in.
 I then shoved my post-pregnancy body where it did not belong to buckle her in.
 But I was no where close to being able to open the driver side back door wide enough to get myself in, let alone myself and my nine-month-old in her carrier.
 I stood there bewildered, holding my baby in her car seat, on the verge of tears, trying to figure out what I was going to do.

 The Moment: Restoring my faith in humanity